-The Learning Method of the internship involves direct assessment, case formulation, treatment planning and implementation of intended counseling strategies with clients and therapy groups.
-It also includes indirect case management activity such as record keeping, work within agency or clinic structures, learning procedures to work with managed care companies and developing familiarity with the myriad of support activities necessary to effectively conduct counseling in various professional settings.
-This component of Internship involves personal supervision by on-site supervisors who will train, model and critique performance.
+The Learning Method of the Practicum involves many strategies, including observation, listening and copying assessment practices, case formulation, treatment planning and implementation of counseling strategies with clients, families and therapy groups ---as modeled-demonstrated by on-site supervisors.
+Initially, in Practicum I, emphasis is focused on learning indirect practices, such as case management, record keeping, work within agency or clinic structures, learning procedures to work with managed care companies and developing familiarity with the myriad of support activities necessary to effectively conduct counseling in various professional settings.